continuous-symmetry-measure/proteincsm/README.md

 Please cite ProteinCSM using the following:

 proteincsm:

-> Tuvi-Arad I. and Alon G., "Improved Algorithms for Quantifying the Near Symmetry of Proteins: Complete Side Chains Analysis" (submitted).
+>I. Tuvi-Arad and G. Alon, "Improved Algorithms for Quantifying the Near Symmetry of Proteins: Complete Side Chains Analysis", Journal of Cheminformatics, 11(1):39 (2019).
-> Dryzun C., Zait A. and Avnir D., "Quantitative Symmetry and Chirality - A Fast Computational Algorithm for Large Structures: Proteins, Macromolecules, Nanotubes, and Unit Cells", J. Comput.
-Chem., 32, 2526-2538 (2011).

 Exact Algorithm for calculating the CSM of molecules: